francoiscabrol/ranger.vim/README.md

 # ARCHIVED
-Please if you are on neovim use [rnvimr](https://github.com/kevinhwang91/rnvimr) instead, which now implements full mouse support (unlike this, that onlyl enables mousewheeel).
+Please if you are on neovim use [rnvimr](https://github.com/kevinhwang91/rnvimr) instead, which now implements full mouse support (unlike this fork, that onlyl enables neovim mousewheeel support).

 If you are on vim, refer to upstream [ranger.vim](https://github.com/francoiscabrol/ranger.vim)